 How can IT perform Intune management tasks?

-The best thing about MEM for IT administrators is that it brings all of Microsoft's endpoint management tools and services into a single admin console with the Microsoft Endpoint Manager admin center.
-This offers a unified experience, especially once all the different management features become available via that same single admin console.
+The biggest advantage of the Intune Suite for IT administrators is that it brings almost all of Microsoft's endpoint management tools and services into a single admin console with the Microsoft Intune admin center portal.
+This offers a unified experience where all the different management features become available via that same single admin console.

-When IT administrators use Intune in combination with Configuration Manager, they can also access the information from the Configuration Manager managed devices via that same console.
+When IT administrators use Intune in combination with Configuration Manager, they can also access the information from either group of managed devices via that same console.
 This way, IT can retrieve inventory information and configuration options from those devices through the admin interface.

 At this moment, most Configuration Manager-related configuration options only require the Configuration Manager admin console.
-However, when looking at Intune specifically, all of its management tasks are available via the Microsoft Endpoint Manager admin center.
-It may be difficult for IT to find evidence of Intune within this console, but Intune is still the designated MDM and mobile application management (MAM) provider.
+However, when looking at Intune specifically, all its management tasks are available via the Microsoft Intune admin center.
+With the rebranding from Microsoft Endpoint Manager to Microsoft Intune, it's no longer difficult for IT to find evidence of Intune within this console.
+Intune was, is, and remains, the designated MDM and mobile application management (MAM) provider.
 The best place to verify that information is in the Tenant admin node under the Tenant status option.
-This will display information referring to Intune with the MDM authority and the Total Intune licenses (figure 1).
+This will display information referring to Intune with the MDM authority and the Total Intune licenses.

 The main features of Intune focus on device management, app management and reporting, and each of them are critical for IT administrators to know.

-IT can manage devices using the Devices node in the Microsoft Endpoint Manager admin center.
+IT can manage devices using the Devices node in the Microsoft Intune admin center.
 That node includes configuring devices with restriction profiles, certificate profiles, VPN profiles, Wi-Fi profiles and much more.
-IT can also use this for device compliance policies that verify the device compared to the compliance baseline of the organization before granting access to company resources and data.
+IT can also use this for device compliance policies that verify the device's status compared to the compliance baseline of the organization before granting access to company resources and data.
 The Endpoint Security node also contains nearly all security-related device configuration options.
 This currently overlaps with many settings that are available in the device restriction profiles as well.

-IT can perform app management using the Apps node in the Microsoft Endpoint Manager admin center.
+IT can perform app management tasks using the Apps node in the Microsoft Intune admin center.
 From this node, IT can deploy, configure and protect apps.
-More specifically, IT can deploy company-specific apps to managed devices and to control apps on company and personal devices.
+More specifically, IT can deploy company-specific apps to managed devices and can manage apps on company and personal devices.
 That includes both managed and unmanaged devices.
 In the latter case, only the app is managed based on the identity of the user.
 That identity must exist in Azure AD.

-MEM's reporting information is available via the Reports node in the admin center.
+The Intune reporting information is available via the Reports node in the Microsoft Intune admin center.
 IT can use this node to retrieve information about device compliance, updates, endpoint security and endpoint analytics.
 The latter is a very helpful Intune feature that provides insights into the device's performance and the app's performance on those devices.
-Besides that, the different nodes for Devices and Apps also contain the subnode Monitor for configuration and compliance information of the different policies and the status information for the app deployments.
+Besides that, the different nodes for Devices and Apps also contain the sub-node called Monitor for configuration and compliance information of the different policies and the status information for the app deployments.